agutieda/R-DEU/EXTENSIONS/README.md

-7. The folder **6-Produce-Tables** reads the output from the previous steps and produces the Table summarizing the results and reported in the Appendix "Extensions".To reproduce this table, run the script `RUN.m` in the folder.
+7. The folder **6-Produce-Tables** reads the output from the previous steps and produces the Table summarizing the results and reported in the Appendix "Extensions".
+To reproduce this table, run the script `RUN.m` in the folder.

 Further information can be found in the comments at the beginning of each function and script.